 Choose the right size

 As I mentioned earlier, starting small is the best way to start gardening and gradually increase the number of beds.

-A 20 foot long by 20 foot wide square shaped garden would allow you to grow a wide variety of crops including sweet summer crop, corn.
+A 20 foot long by 20-foot wide square-shaped garden would allow you to grow a wide variety of crops including sweet summer crops, corn.

 Remove any grass from the area and loosen up your soil at least to a foot deep with a spade.
 Remove any rock and unwanted materials and add topsoil to it.

 Mix with some organic fertilizers or make your own organic fertilizer from compost to improve the quality of your garden’s soil.

 Remember to water your plants regularly and remove all weeds.